wezm/feedlynx/README.md

 </h1>

 <div align="center">
-  <strong>Feedlynx lets you collect links to read or watch later.
+  <strong>Feedlynx helps you collect links to read or watch later.
 It generates
-    an RSS feed of the links you collect.
-It runs on BSD, Linux, macOS, Windows, and more.</strong>
+    an RSS feed of the links you collect and runs on BSD, Linux, macOS, Windows, and more.</strong>
 </div>